-In the week before Easter (Pasqua) pilgrims from around the world travel to Italy to commemorate the passion, death and resurrection of Jesus Christ (la passione, morte e resurrezione di Gesù Cristo).
+In the week before Easter (Pasqua) pilgrims from around the world travel to Italy to commemorate the passion, death and resurrection of Jesus Christ (passione, morte e resurrezione di Gesù Cristo).
 Every region celebrates with rituals that are a rich blend of faith, folklore, tradition and community.

 Palm Sunday (La Domenica delle Palme)

 In the massive piazza of St. Peter’s Basilica at the Vatican, tens of thousands gather to re-enact Christ’s triumphant entrance into Jerusalem.
-Chants of “Osanna!” echo through the vast square as the Pope blesses the palms and sends a special message -- the "Angelus" -- to the youth of the world.
-Throughout Italy you see worshipers carrying crosses made from palm fronds (foglie di palma intrecciate a forma di croce) and olive branches (ramoscelli di ulivo) as they return from church.
+Chants of “Osanna!” echo through the vast square as the Pope blesses the palms and sends a special message to the youth of the world.
+Throughout Italy worshipers carry crosses made from palm fronds (foglie di palma intrecciate a forma di croce) and olive branches (ramoscelli di ulivo) as they leave church.

 Holy Monday (Lunedì Santo)

 In Castelsardo in Sardinia, famous for its elaborate Holy Week celebrations, an evocative ritual called Lunissanti begins at dawn and continues into the night.
-The Confraternita di Santa Croce (brotherhood of the Holy Cross), wearing long white hooded tunics and carrying religious symbols, march in processions and sing medieval songs in a unique style called faburden or fauxbourdon (French for false bass).
+The Confraternita di Santa Croce (brotherhood of the Holy Cross), wearing long white hooded tunics and carrying religious symbols, marches in procession and sings medieval songs in a unique style called faburden or fauxbourdon (French for false bass).
 Similar ceremonies are held in other Sardinian villages throughout la settimana santa.

 Holy Thursday (Giovedì Santo)

-Church bells, including handheld altar bells. are silenced until the Easter vigil Mass on Holy Saturday.
-In some places parents tell children, “All the bells are flying to Rome.”
-(Tutte le campanelle volano a Roma).
+Church bells, including handheld altar bells, are silenced until the Easter vigil Mass on Holy Saturday.
+In some places parents tell children, "Tutte le campanelle volano a Roma."
+(All the bells are flying to Rome.)

 Good Friday (Venerdì Santo)

 Some villages in Italy stage dramatic processions or re-creations of the Stations of the Cross (le Stazioni della Via Crucis).
-In Enna in Sicily, more than 2,000 friars dressed in ancient costumes march through the streets.
-In Trapani, another Sicilian town, the solemn procession lasts for 24 hours.
+In Trapani, a Sicilian town, the solemn procession, pictured above, lasts for 24 hours.
 The oldest Good Friday procession in Italy, held in Chieti in the Abruzzi, features 100 violinists playing Selecchi's Miserere.